 Removing Attribute from DynamoDB Item

-We can also use the update_item function to remove attributes from DynamoDB items.
-The code below shows removing the phone number attribute, but you can use it to drop multiple attributes in a single call.
+We can also use the `update_item` function to remove attributes from DynamoDB items.
+The below code shows removing the phone number attribute, but you can use it to drop multiple attributes in a single call.

 def update_item_remove_attribute():